telerik/kendo-ui-core/docs/controls/editors/datepicker/overview.md

     <label for="lunarStyle">Lunar year:</label>
     <input id="lunarStyle" type="text" />
 </fieldset>
-<h4>Disclamer: In both cases 'Gregorian' calendar dates is used.
-In second widget we just show gregorian date with lunar year</h4>
+<h4>Disclamer: In both cases the Gregorian calendar date is used.
+The second widget just shows the Gregorian date with the Lunar year</h4>

 <script>
 $(function() {